 Disclaimer: This post may contain affiliate links.
 If you purchase through my link, I may receive a small commission at no additional cost to you.

-The important stuff For Long hauls
+The important Details For Long haul Flights

 First of all, let’s get the crucial stuff out of the way – you ain’t going anywhere without the following items.
 It may seem obvious but as I’ve met quite a lot of people who have forgotten/lost one or more of these along the way, I had to include them.